AirTrunk sets sights on APAC expansion, backed by fresh investment

 The stake was acquired from Goldman Sachs, Sixth Street Partners and founder Robin Khuda.
 Following this acquisition, Khuda retains a material stake in the business and continues to operate as CEO supported by the existing executive management team.

 According to a statement, the latest investment values AirTrunk at more than A$3 billion and will accelerate its expansion across the Asia-Pacific (APAC).

-AirTrunk offers a hyperscale data centre platform for large cloud, content and enterprise customers across APAC.
+AirTrunk offers a hyperscale data center platform for large cloud, content and enterprise customers across APAC.

-In 2017, the company launched its first data centre in Western Sydney.
+In 2017, the company launched its first data center in Western Sydney.
 Since then, AirTrunk has expanded to operate facilities in Sydney West and North as well as Melbourney, Singapore and Hong Kong.

-According to AirTrunk, population growth, digital adoption and an accelerated move to the cloud has resulted in an increased demand by cloud and content providers for hyperscale data centre solutions.
+According to AirTrunk, population growth, digital adoption and an accelerated move to the cloud has resulted in an increased demand by cloud and content providers for hyperscale data center solutions.

 To meet this demand, AirTrunk remains focused on building scalable and sustainable infrastructure in key APAC markets.

 MIRA is an alternative asset manager with experience in developing digital infrastructure assets and assisting management to operate them, with investments in data centers, fibre assets and telecommunication tower businesses across Europe, North America, and APAC.